-To provide residents with support and individualized attention, FACES matches prospective residents with a host home that suits their specific needs.
+To provide residents with support and individualized attention, our Disability Services program matches prospective residents with a host home that suits their specific needs.
 LSG trains and equips support companions to provide personalized care in a family home setting.
-FACES works closely with support companions, along with local, regional, and state agencies to ensure a coordinated plan of care for each resident.
+Our staff works closely with support companions, along with local, regional, and state agencies to ensure a coordinated plan of care for each resident.

 Host homes provide an enriching and nurturing environment tailored to the residents.
 Many homes have two or fewer residents so they receive the level of attention and care they deserve.

-By establishing supportive homes, FACES empowers individuals to contribute to their communities and develop independence.
-FACES residents have the opportunity to achieve goals, grow their skills, and lead meaningful and rich lives—all while knowing their needs are met.
+By establishing supportive homes, our Disability Services program empowers individuals to contribute to their communities and develop independence.
+Our host home residents have the opportunity to achieve goals, grow their skills, and lead meaningful and rich lives—all while knowing their needs are met.

 Find out how to become a support companion here.